-Recently while visiting Hanoi I was introduced to so many delicious dishes.
+While visiting Hanoi I was introduced to so many delicious dishes.
 Once that stood out from the rest was bun cha: Vietnamese Pork Meatballs.
 It was a life changing experience.
 Really, it was.
-This past Christmas my family and I took a trip to Vietnam to visit my daughter who works there as an English teacher.
+This past Christmas my family and I took a trip to Vietnam.
+My daughter is an English teacher there.